 5- Open DPM management console and do a Library Rescan.

-6- When the DPM Rescan is completed, the VTL libraries will show in the console as the following:
+6- When the DPM Rescan is completed, the VTL libraries will show in the console as shown in the next screenshot:

 7- Before we start creating protection groups and start using DPM for tape backups, we need to mark the tape library as free (Empty).